-NetShred X | Mac: How to Erase Internet Tracks
+NetShred X | MacOS: How to Clear Cache, Delete History Automatically

 • When you go to a site on the internet, your browser stores a copy of pages you visit, called cache files.